 The Coronavirus pandemic has upended our lives with little notice.
-Public events have stopped, schools and stores have closed, the financial markets are in a tailspin, and people are staying at home.
+Public events have stopped, schools and stores have closed, the financial markets have been volatile, and people are staying at home.

 Amid this chaos and uncertainty, how do contracts cover employer emergencies like the Coronavirus?
 The answer may depend on whether your contract has a “force majeure” clause.
 Consider talking with a corporate attorney near you in Bucks or Montgomery Counties to make sure.